-Non-Credit Course: A non-credit CT State course syllabus template will be available in Fall 2023.
-Please note: Non-credit lecturers (NCLs) do not need to provide a syllabus for Personal Enrichment courses, but they should provide a course outline to students.
+Non-Credit Course: Please note: Non-credit lecturers (NCLs) do not need to provide a syllabus for Personal Enrichment courses, but they should provide a course outline to students.

 The course syllabus provides a description of course information and defines expectations and responsibilities for each student in the course.
 Students need to become familiar with the syllabus and be aware of the information contained in it.